elrubio89/UOC-Master/PRJNA307231/README.md

 ### Quality filter (fastp):

-- q-: remove sequences with qualiti <=q20
+- q-: remove sequences with quality <=q20
 - l-: minimum sequence length= 50 pb
 - *-f: trim first 10 bp from each sequence*
 - -c: enable base correction in overlapped regions (only for PE data), default is disabled